 The Law Office of Rajeh A. Saadeh, L.L.C., can help you understand your legal obligations regarding college costs — whether and how much you and the other parent might have to pay.
 We can capably represent you in negotiating or litigating this hot-button issue in initial divorce or separation proceedings or in post-decree modifications.

 College costs can be exorbitant.
 Let’s get in front of this issue to avoid conflicts or surprises later.
-Contact our Somerville office to arrange a consultation.
+Contact our Bridgewater office to arrange a consultation.

 As a general rule of thumb, yes.
 In a landmark 1982 case, Newburgh vs. Arrigo, the New Jersey Supreme Court established that parents have an obligation to contribute to college expenses, as an extension of their duty to provide an education.
 The Newburgh case laid out 12 factors courts must consider when deciding (a) if a parent should be compelled to assist with higher education and (b) for what amount:

 - Whether higher education was a reasonable expectation in the family